rc-05/docgen/README.md

 * [Api](#api)
 * [License](#license)

-The library has been conceived because ChezScheme (or Scheme in general) lack a standard way of documenting the code.
+The library has been conceived because ChezScheme (or Scheme in general) lacks a standard way of documenting the code.

 ## Usage